sandra-calvo/smarthomes/README.md

 <img src="/images/App28.png" width="50%" height="50%">

-This flow reads input data from the user and calls the ML model to give a prediction in the UI.
+This flow reads sensor data from the Watson IoT Platform and creates a visualization in your application's user interface.

 <img src="/images/App29.png" width="100%" height="100%">

-You will need to do some editing.
+You will need to do some editing. **EDITING ON THE NODES**

-Back in Node-Red, double click on the purple node, Watson machine learning node, and click on the pencil to add your credentials.

 <img src="/images/App32.png" width="50%" height="50%">

-Add your Username, Password, Host, Instance ID and Access key.

 Note that it is also possible to change the looks of your user interface in the dashboard tab.

 Deploy your application changes from the **Deploy** button on the top right side of the screeen.

-### Step 13.
+### Step 4.
 Check your webapp UI!
 The dashboard nodes added an UI to our Node-RED application.
-It also possible to change the looks of your user interface in the dashboard tab.

 <img src="/images/App30.png" width="80%" height="80%">